- Email:

 Biography

-Before joining the U.S. Department of Justice through the Honors Program, she clerked for Judge Danny C. Reeves on the U.S. District Court for the Eastern District of Kentucky and traveled to Windhoek, Namibia on a Fulbright scholarship.
+Before joining the U.S. Department of Justice through the Honors Program, Professor Cho clerked for Judge Danny C. Reeves on the U.S. District Court for the Eastern District of Kentucky and traveled to Windhoek, Namibia, on a Fulbright scholarship.

 In the Media